- Research Experiences for Undergraduates (REU)

 - Bloomington Math Circle

 The Department of Mathematics runs the Bloomington Math Circle for area school children who enjoy mathematics.
 The program covers fun mathematics topics not typically taught in elementary and middle schools.
-The Circle runs one day a week for about an hour for 8-9 weeks each semester.
+The Circle runs one day a week for about an hour for 8-9 weeks each semester in the Department of Mathematics Cora B. Hennel Lounge on the first floor of Rawles Hall.
 Sample topics from the past include symbolic logic, modular arithmetic, regular polyhedra, inequalities, the fourth dimension, approximating square roots, and different sizes of infinity.

 - Science Fest